-Installing and Maintaining PostScript Filters
+Maintaining PostScript Filters

-PostScript filters are provided with DG/UX Release 5.4, but to use them, you need to add them to the LP system with the Add Filter operation.
+PostScript filters provided with DG/UX System 5.4 Release 2.01 are pre-installed.
 This section contains specific information about the location and function of these filters.
 In certain circumstances, you may find it helpful to change existing filter descriptions.